Back to Colorado

 Passed [*]

-Plain English: The amendment changes the bill to require the division of brand inspection to implement specific procedures for handling reports of lost or stolen livestock by December 31, 2026.
+Plain English: The amendment changes the bill to require the division of brand inspection and the state board of stock inspection commissioners to implement specific procedures for handling reports of lost or stolen livestock by December 31, 2026.

-• Adds new requirements for the division to coordinate with law enforcement and notify the public about lost or stolen livestock within specific timeframes.
+• Adds new requirements for the division to coordinate with law enforcement within 24 hours when a report of stolen livestock is received and suspected theft has occurred.

-• The exact details of how these procedures will be implemented are not fully explained in the amendment text.
+• The exact details of how these procedures will vary by geographic region are not specified in the amendment text.

 Bill History